Know your right and responsibilities

 - To submit an appeal, you must complete the appropriate appeal form, Application for Appeal of Summary Inquiry,

 and email it to the Secretary of the Student Conduct Committee.

 After you lodge your application, the Chair of the Student Conduct Committee will determine whether you have demonstrated grounds for appeal; if they find you have, they will call a hearing of the Committee.
 If they find your request invalid, they’ll notify you of this in writing.

 The outcome of the Student Conduct Committee is final within the University, but you can choose to lodge a complaint about its decision with the ACT Ombudsman.

 You can bring a support person

+A representative can attend, provided that the student has sought and obtained the prior consent of the Prescribed Authority.
 If you’re experiencing stress during this difficult time, reach out to the University’s support, advocacy and information services.